dbones/dbones.github.io/_posts/2019-01-22-tdd-an-ioc-container-part-5.md

 # Conclusion

-We have a **start** of a fun **product**, it needs more refactoring to be fully battle harderned, however it does offerer some adavnce features already.
+We have a **start** of a fun **product**, it needs more refactoring to be fully battle hardened, however it does offerer some advanced features already.

 We have shown how tests can be written first